shamaahlawat/User-Management-Project/README.md

 - Just look for the imports inside the file to navigate to the desired code block.
 Functions defined are small chunks of code which was kept as much readable as possible.

-- For JWT and DB options are set by user in `.env` whose keys are self exlanatory.
+- For JWT and DB options are set by user in `src/config/index.js` whose keys are self exlanatory.

 - `express-validator` has been used to validate API body, params and queries.
 (Google for documentation of the library).
 Validator functions for `users` APIs are defined inside `/src/controllers/users/_requestValidators.js`